 It’s also simple to put together.
 The guidebook includes pictures that walk you through each step.
-It also contains instructions on operating the Wagner Flexio 590 paint sprayer to achieve the best results.
+It also contains instructions on operating the Flexio 590 paint sprayer to achieve the best results.

 Wagner Spraytech — the 590 models, is part of the Flexio line, which is manufactured by the paint spraying titans.
 This paint gun series has recently been updated, with five new models added to the lineup.

 Wagner Flexio 3000